 How do you choose a midwife?

-- Who attends births with you?
-A second midwife?
-Assistant?
-Student?
+Who attends births with you?
+A second licensed midwife?
+What is their birth management experience?